hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 ### MapType and Map

 Maps are unordered collections of other types with unique string indexes.
-Their elements, the values inside the map, must all be of the same type, and the keys used to index the elements must be strings, but there are (theoretically) no limitations on what keys are acceptable or how many there can be.
+Their elements, the values inside the map, must all be of the same type.
+The keys used to index the elements must be strings, but there are (theoretically) no limitations on what keys are acceptable or how many there can be.

 ```tf